by Tony Vidler

 That is the Number 1 thing that anyone should be looking to get from good coaching: sustainable improvement as a result of learning how to self-manage performance.
 When considering coaching that should be the primary focus: can this person teach me the skills to succeed?

 Business efficiencies matter of course, as does fresh insight and thinking.
 Accountability, or being answerable for performance, makes a big difference to performance too.
-These elements have a limited shelf-life though.
+These elements can have a limited shelf-life though in respect to what you can get from any individual coach.
 Todays efficiency is tomorrow’s inefficient and archaic system.
-New thinking becomes “ho hum” at some point….accountability loses power as independence and confidence grow.
-None of these are in themselves areas of long term, sustainable, business improvement.
+New thinking becomes “ho hum” at some point and is no longer actually new…accountability loses power as independence and confidence grow.

-Skills, and the ability to understand how to self-manage, do lead to sustainable success however.
+Skills, and the ability and confidence to self-manage, do lead to sustainable success however.